 Some questions can be really difficult to hear, and can bring up feelings of strong discomfort in us.
 We may also fear that answering certain questions may somehow tarnish children’s innocence or frighten them.
 However, when kids don’t receive answers to their questions, they typically attempt to fill in the blanks themselves – and their assumptions are often 10x more upsetting than the actual truth.

-*If a question catches you off guard and you’re not sure how to respond in the moment, it’s okay to say, “That’s a very good question and I want to make sure that I give you a good answer.
+If a question catches you off guard and you’re not sure how to respond in the moment, it’s okay to say, “That’s a very good question and I want to make sure that I give you an accurate answer!
 Let me think about it for a minute.”

 Don’t force them to talk about it